 Simple English definitions for legal terms

-Read a random definition: courtesy
+Read a random definition: adoption-assistance plan

 The incentive-to-disclose theory is a concept related to patents.
 It suggests that granting patent rights encourages people to share their knowledge with the public, which benefits society as a whole.
 Without this incentive, people may keep their discoveries secret, leading to wasted efforts and resources.
 Other related theories include the incentive-to-commercialize theory, the incentive-to-design-around theory, and the incentive-to-invent theory.